 - Crossing the Nullarbor – start your WA visit with a road trip from South Eastern Australia

 - 10 Must-Do Experiences on a Perth to Broome Road Trip – countless places to stop on a road trip up the coast from Perth

-- Ningaloo’s Other Giants – or go swimming with the manta rays year-round
+- Or go swimming with the manta rays year-round

 Travelling to Western Australia

-Some of the best places to stay in Western Australia are at the many camp grounds, often located in national parks.
-I’ve gathered together some of the best recommendations, plus tips on camping in Australia.
+Some of the best places to stay in Western Australia are at the many camp grounds dotted around the state, often located in national parks.
+Check out my top five recommendations below, plus find out more about camping around Australia in my ultimate guide.

 Inspired?
 Pin this to your Pinterest board